 Students planning to complete an international clinical or research rotation for academic credit during their fourth year of medical school must either enroll in a faculty-directed course or submit online a Student Initiated Elective proposal for review by the B2 Elective Subcommittee at least 90 days prior to planned departure date.*

-*Wright Way Policy 5601.10 — International Travel prohibits receiving academic credit for international electives that take place in countries that are currently listed on the U.S. Department of State Travel Warning List.
-Students may request a waiver to this policy by completing the Travel Risk Assessment (PDF) and submitting it to the university provostt for consideration.
+*University Policy 9510.10 — International Travel prohibits receiving academic credit for international electives that take place in countries that are currently listed on the U.S. Department of State Travel Warning List.
+Students may request a waiver to this policy by completing the Travel Risk Assessment (PDF) and submitting it to the WSU provost for consideration.

 Examples of First Year International Sites